shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 At the end of every hour, you lose 1 sated point.

+If your sated points plus your Constitution modifier is equal to or greater than your Constitution, you are considered full.

 ## Temporary Hit Points

 Temporary hit points can be stacked.